Physical medicine and rehabilitation: Scope of the field

 Physiatrists aim to treat a wide array of diseases and disorders, and the field is continually growing.
 Problems with the musculoskeletal system and the central nervous system (brain and spinal cord) encompass the types of ailments patients will have.
-Overall the treatment can be described as focusing on restoring body structure and function (2).
+Overall the treatment can be described as focusing on restoring body structure and function.
 However there are still goals to help the patient socially and psychologically, as these injuries or ailments often take a toll on the person.
 Commonly treated disorders include knee or hip pain, back pain, problems walking, nervous system disorders, weakness, or chronic pain in general.
-Other problems, such as cardiopulmonary conditions, bladder/bowel issues, arthritis, pneumonia, and are all disorders the physiatrist aims to treat.
+Other problems, such as cardiopulmonary conditions, bladder/bowel issues, arthritis, and pneumonia are all disorders the physiatrist aims to treat.